 Trading meme stocks requires an extra level of precautions, like trading inverse or leveraged ETNs.
 Viral social media posts or videos are often all the catalyst a meme stocks needs to make a large move.
 And just because a tweet or Tik Tok goes viral doesn’t mean the information contained in it is valid or actionable.
 It’s social media – anyone can make up anything about a stock in order to pump its value.

 GameStop is a true cautionary example because by the time CNBC started discussing it on air, the profitability stage had already passed.
 In fact, GameStop reached it’s intraday high almost exactly at the moment CNBC had Ja Rule on to discuss Robinhood and meme stock trading.
 If you’re finding out about a meme stock from the news, it’s likely too late to make money off it.

 Meme stock trading is like trading any other type of volatile asset: have a plan for trading it, but keep your stop loss orders engaged and always monitor volume and technical patterns.
-“Stocks only go up!” might have been the early mantra of the meme stock traders, but that platitude has been proven false many times this spring.
+Moreover, make sure you know how your trading platform operates: the infamous Robinhood incident where trading was halted due to volatility concerns which caused people to question the integrity of the platform.
+In addition, “Stocks only go up!” might have been the early mantra of the meme stock traders, but that platitude has been proven false many times this season.

-GameStop remains down more than 50% off it’s highs as of this writing.
+GameStop remains down more than 45% off it’s highs as of this past year.
 The meme stock rally has fizzled now that the country is beginning to reopen and economic data improves.
 But history has shown that meme stocks don’t really need much of a catalyst to go bonkers and the original GameStop meme investor Keith Gill is still holding firm on his position.
-Just understand what you’re getting into when trading meme stocks – social media celebrities call the shots here, not Wall Street analysts or sophisticated institutional traders.
+Those who are buying and “diamond handing” meme stocks, just understand what you’re getting into when trading – social media celebrities call the shots here, not Wall Street analysts or sophisticated institutional traders.